Grand Marsh, Wisconsin

 Grand Marsh is an unincorporated census-designated place located in Adams County, Wisconsin, United States.
 The community is southeast of Adams, in the town of New Chester.
 Grand Marsh has a post office with ZIP code 53936, which opened in 1850.
-As of the 2010 census, its population is 127.
+As of the 2020 census, its population is 110, down from 127 at the 2010 census.

 The community took its name from the surrounding wetlands.